ReillyBex/MicrowaveSintering/README.md

 2. user aborts the process
 When an event is detected, this function sets the appropriate next state of the machine, which is used by eventService().
 ###### eventService()
 This takes the current state and the specified next state and modifies machine parameters to transition correctly.
+###### getOnOffTimes(dutyCycle)
+This takes in the period of the signal and calculates the on time and off time from the input duty cycle.
 ###### getTemp()
 This would get the real time temperature of the specimen if we had a way to do so.
 Needed in the closeLoopControl() function, so I added it in as a placeholder.
 ###### killApp()
 This is the actual function that destroys the GUI.
 It is called by closeApp().
 ###### loadEntryFields()
 This takes the selected entry of the presets and splits it into the appropriate parameters.
 It also closes the pop-up from which the user selects a preset.
 ###### loadEntryPopup()
 This generates a pop-up with a scoll list that displays all the saved presets.
 The user can then select one and load it into the process parameters to be run.
 ###### lookUpDutyCycle(temperature, material)
 This takes the input hold temp and finds out what duty cycle has that as it's steady state temperature.
 It creates a list of the last temperature in each row of measurements, which we are assuming to be steady state temperatures.
 Once this list has been generated, it then checks if the items in that list of temperatures are within the specified tolerance of the input hold temperature.
 It calculates the duty cycle if it is, and returns 0 if not.
 ###### lookUpRampTime(temperature, material)